raykendo/ESRI_REST_Diagnostics/README.md

 ## Features

-The bookmarklets provided add extra information to the ArcGIS Server REST endpoint pages, and allow you to interact with the service.
-Currently available features include:
+The bookmarklets provided add extra information to the ArcGIS Server REST endpoint pages.
+They work by scraping the underlying data and adding the results to the current HTML REST Service page.
+Some of features include:

+- Folder level:
+  - Extract Map Service data for each Map and Feature Service in the folder.
+  - Compare Spatial References of all Map and Feature Services in a folder.
-- Map Service Data Display
+- Map Service level:
+  - Extract Layer data for each layer in the service.
+  - Get counts of features and shapes for each layer in the service.
-- REST Service Search
+- Map Service Layer level
+  - Test each field for content and see how fast the results return.
-- Query Field Testing
+- Layer Query REST Page
-- Geometry Helper
+  - Search REST Services for specific field or text string
+  - Adding ArcGIS REST API compliant geometry json to queries, based on a map of the map service.

+Some features in the works
+- Query Helper similar to Select By Attributes control in ArcMap
+- View a map on the REST Service page.
+- More items on request.

 ## Instructions

 ### Installation